Week 01: LLM Review

 Some personal comments on AI and this class

-- I needed to rewrite, edit the slideshow every other month.
+- I needed to rewrite, edit the slideshow frequently.
 Bloody hell, this course material is tricky.
 (While Gosset’s t-test has been around since 1908…)

-- It was an AI (Claude Sonnet 4.0) that suggest to include the last bit on Academic Integrity and it wrote many lines such as having red lines.
+- It was an AI (Claude Sonnet 4.0) that suggest to include the last bit on Academic Integrity and red lines.
 Hahh.